Friday, March 5, 2021

 I Gave This Book 4 Roars! 🦁🦁🦁🦁

-Poetic Elements: The rhythm and simplicity of the poems makes it a great book for younger children.
-The combination of scientific information and lyrical imagery merge well.
+Poetic Elements: The rhythm and simplicity of the poems make it a great book for younger children.
+The combination of scientific information and lyrical imagery merges well.

 ~ Kirkus Reviews